-The Council would have to prepare and submit to the Legislature a report of findings in evaluating the Program.
+The Council would have to study the operations of and evaluate the Program, and prepare and submit to the Legislature a report of the findings.
 The Council could not include in the report a Program participant's name, confidential address, telephone number, or e-mail address, or any other information that could reasonably be expected to identify a Program participant.
 The report would be subject to FOIA.